Ultralong-distance quantum correlations in three-terminal Josephson junctions: Numerical results

-We start with the sensitivity of $I_{sym}(R_0/\xi_0, eV/\Delta, \,\varphi_q/2\pi)$ on the distance $R_0/\xi_0$ between the quantum dots $D_x$ and $D_{x'}$.
-The data on figure~\ref{fig:vs-R} show the current $I_{sym}$ as a function of $R_0/\xi_0$ at the fixed quartet phase $\varphi_q/2\pi=0.1$ and for the reduced voltage values from $eV/\Delta=0.3$ to $eV/\Delta=1.2$ on panels a-j respectively.
+We start with the sensitivity of $I_{sym}(R_0/\xi_{ball}(0), eV/\Delta, \,\varphi_q/2\pi)$ on the distance $R_0/\xi_{ball}(0)$ between the quantum dots $D_x$ and $D_{x'}$.
+The data on figure~\ref{fig:vs-R} show the current $I_{sym}$ as a function of $R_0/\xi_{ball}(0)$ at the fixed quartet phase $\varphi_q/2\pi=0.1$ and for the reduced voltage values from $eV/\Delta=0.3$ to $eV/\Delta=1.2$ on panels a-j respectively.
 The numerical data on figure~\ref{fig:vs-R} feature complex pattern of the Floquet-Tomasch oscillations.
 The beatings are interpreted as interference between the wave-vectors of the quantum dot level Floquet replica.
-The numerical data on figure~\ref{fig:vs-R} fully confirm section~\ref{sec:physical-picture} regarding the ultralong-distance Floquet-Tomasch oscillations at $R_0\sim 100\,\xi_0$.
-This length scale exceeds the zero-energy superconducting coherence length $\xi_0$ by orders of magnitude, as opposed to the equilibrium $R_0\alt\xi_0$ if all superconducting leads are grounded \cite{Freyn,Pillet,Pillet2,Scherubl,Nazarov-PRR}.
+The numerical data on figure~\ref{fig:vs-R} fully confirm the physical picture of section~\ref{sec:physical-picture} regarding the ultralong-distance Floquet-Tomasch oscillations. {The value $\eta_S/\Delta=10^{-3}$ of the Dynes parameter used in figure~\ref{fig:vs-R} implies $l_\varphi^{max}/\xi_{ball}(0)=10^3$, see Eqs.~(\ref{eq:l-phi-1})-(\ref{eq:l-phi-2}).
+This is compatible with emergence of sizeable $I_{sym}(R_0/\xi_{ball}(0), eV/\Delta, \,\varphi_q/2\pi)$ at $R_0/\xi_{ball}(0)=100$ on figure~\ref{fig:vs-R}.
+By contrast, $R_0$ is limited by $R_0\alt \xi_{ball}(0)$ in the recently considered Andreev molecules with all superconducting leads grounded \cite{Freyn,Pillet,Pillet2,Scherubl,Nazarov-PRR,Nazarov-PRB-AM}, and in the $F_aSF_b$ and $N_aSN_b$ Cooper pair beam splitters, see Refs.~~\onlinecite{exp-CPBS1,exp-CPBS2,exp-CPBS3,exp-CPBS4,exp-CPBS5,exp-CPBS6,exp-CPBS7,exp-CPBS8,theory-CPBS1,theory-CPBS2,theory-CPBS3,theory-CPBS4,theory-CPBS4-bis,theory-CPBS4-ter,theory-CPBS5,theory-CPBS6,theory-CPBS7,theory-CPBS8,theory-CPBS9,theory-CPBS10,theory-CPBS11,theory-noise8,theory-noise9,theory-noise11}.} We also note that, strictly speaking, $\xi_{ball}(0)$ given by Eq.~(\ref{eq:xi-ball-0}) and $l_\varphi^{max}$ given by Eq.~(\ref{eq:l-phi-max}) are two independent length scales, in the sense that $l_\varphi^{max}$ is not proportional to $\xi_{ball}(0)$.
+The current $I_{sym}$ was averaged over the oscillations at the scale of the Fermi wave-length $\lambda_F=2\pi/k_F$ according to Eq.~(\ref{eq:I-quartet-av}).
+Then, $\xi_{ball}(0)$ is the smallest length-scale to which the calculated $I_{sym}$ couples and it is illustrative to plot $I_{sym}$ as a function of $R_0/\xi_{ball}(0)$.

+Figure~\ref{fig:vs-R-Dynes} illustrates the effect of the Dynes parameter on the current $I_{sym}$.
+On this figure, the Dynes parameter $\eta_S/\Delta$ ranges from $\eta_S/\Delta=10^{-3}$ (on panels a1, b1, c1, d1) to $\eta_S/\Delta=10^{-2.5}$ (on panels a2, b2, c2, d2), $\eta_S/\Delta=10^{-2}$ (on panels a3, b3, c3, 3) and $\eta_S/\Delta=10^{-1.5}$ (on panels a4, b4, c4, d4).
+The voltage values are $eV/\Delta=0.5,\,0.6,\,0.7,\,0.8$ on panels a1-a4, b1-b4, c1-c4 and d1-d4 respectively.
+It is concluded that the range of the Floquet-Tomasch effect is strongly reduced by increasing the Dynes parameter from $\eta_S/\Delta=10^{-3}$ to $\eta_S/\Delta=10^{-1.5}$, in agreement with the physical arguments presented in the preceding sections~\ref{sec:physical-picture}, \ref{sec:model-and-methods} and~\ref{sec:reduction-0D}.